Polling vs Webhooks: When to Use One Over the Other

 January 16, 2026

-Keeping customer data in sync across systems is one of the hardest parts of building SaaS products.
-Most teams eventually face the same architectural question:
+Keeping customer data in sync across integrations is one of the hardest parts of building SaaS products.

 Should we poll APIs for changes, or rely on webhooks?